Chiang Kai-shek diaries: Court protection order

 On September 25, 2013, Stanford University filed a lawsuit regarding Chiang Kai-shek's diaries in the California court where it is located.
 The university's appointed attorney stated that the purpose of the lawsuit was to request the court to determine whether Chiang's diaries should continue to be held by Stanford University or returned to the descendants of the Chiang family, rather than to adjudicate the ownership of the diaries.
 Only Chiang Fang Zhiyi had signed an agreement with the university to deposit Chiang's diaries, but the ownership of the diaries belongs collectively to the descendants of the Chiang family.
 Therefore, the university's current authorization to hold the diaries is incomplete.

 The joint heirs to the ownership of Chiang's diaries are: Chiang Hsiao-chang, Chiang Tsai Hui-mei, Chiang Fang Zhiyi, Chiang Yo-mei, Chiang Yo-lan, Chiang Yo-song, Demos Chiang, Chiang Yo-chang, and Chiang Yo-ching.

 On June 19, 2020, the Taipei District Court in Taiwan ruled that portions of Chiang Kai-shek's diaries created during his tenure as President constitute state-owned cultural artifacts of the Republic of China and should be managed by the National History Museum.
 The remaining portions were ruled to be jointly owned by the descendants of the Chiang family.

 On July 11, 2023, following a series of legal rulings and a settlement between the National History Museum and the Chiang family, the Federal District Court in San Jose, California, USA, ruled that the ownership of these documents would be transferred to the National History Museum.

 National History Museum

 According to the U.S. court ruling on July 11, 2023, Stanford University was required to transfer the complete documents to the National History Museum within 60 days.
-On September 14 of the same year, 59 boxes of diaries belonging to Chiang Kai-shek and his son, Chiang Ching-kuo, were successfully shipped to Taiwan and officially received and managed by the staff of the National History Museum.
-The first batch of selected diary contents is scheduled for publication in October 2023.
-Efforts are also underway to digitize the diaries for public research use in the near future.
+On September 14 of the same year, 59 boxes of diaries belonging to Chiang Kai-shek and his son, Chiang Ching-kuo, were transported to the National History Museum, Taiwan.